 His is such a profound and insightful analysis of all that ails many countries on the continent.
 Among his reasons for this death by country are corruption, incompetent presidents, sponsors of terrorists, high cost of living, the disappointing health care system and poor quality social services.
 These are not unsolvable problems.
 They persist because citizens have somewhat accepted that incompetence, corruption and poverty will forever be our portion.

 In Ghana, folks have convinced themselves that by providing private solutions to public problems they can escape death by Ghana.
 They buy 4-wheel vehicles for the bad roads, send their children to expensive schools abroad because who wants to send a child they love to school with windowless classrooms and avoid crime by moving to gated communities.
 None of these, however, is a shield from the death.

 But caring about Ghana is so damn exhausting.
-I’m tired of reminding folks that none of us, rich nor poor, within the jurisdiction will escape this imminent death because ambulances won’t come when a stroke or an asthma attack or some other emergency occurs.
-After all, we all know a rich, prominent and important somebody who died after making it to the hospital because there were no beds, doctors or equipment to care for them.
+I am tired of reminding folks that none of us, rich nor poor, within the jurisdiction will escape this imminent death because ambulances will not come when a stroke or asthma attack occurs.
+After all, we all know a prominent somebody who died after making it to the hospital because there were no beds, doctors or equipment to care for them.
 I’m spent from all the conversations we have at work about the cost of living, crime and high levels of unemployment.
 My heart hurts to see the poverty in which the majority of our people live.